DoctorLai/Tron-FAQ/README.md

 60. is there any email list subscription to be notified about important update on full nodes? ( when we need to update our full nodes If happening any critical update)
 > You will see Update notification in this channel if there is a new version. or you can subscribe the release from here: https://github.com/tronprotocol/java-tron/releases

+61. Is it more profitable to freeze balance than pay fees in TRX?
+> Depends on your balance and daily transaction count. very much transactions, 100+.
+If you have more balance then freeze, your freezing resource gets filled every day.
+If you got 100k bandwidth, and used all of it, it will be filled to 100k the next day.
+You'll get about 1.5 bandwidth for each TRX stacked